AnnemarieKohler/chitter-challenge/README.md

 * have a timestamp & the name of the author

 ## Requirements
-*Note: all of the following commands are meant to be typed in your command line/terminal/zsh..*

 Database: Postgresql, which can be installed by using homebrew's `brew install postgres`.
 For instructions on installing homebrew, click here: [http://brew.sh/](http://brew.sh/).

 This website runs on Ruby (`brew install ruby`) and the web framework Sinatra(`gem install sinatra`).